 ‘Antoni Gaudi was a Spanish architect, famous for his unusual but unmistakable design.
 It’s almost impossible to visit the Catalan capital city without discovering his work and being amazed by the intricate design and attention to detail…’

 I don’t profess to know much about architecture, but I know what I like and Gaudi’s work is right up there.
-I first visited Barca more than a decade ago and was struck immediately by how beautiful, and often colourful, his buildings were.
+On my first visit to Barca, I was struck immediately by how beautiful, and often colourful, his buildings were.
 This is my guide to Barcelona’s must-see Gaudi spots…

 Everyone knows the basics of the story of SF and its seemingly never-ending construction, so let me just go over it once again.
 You’re welcome.
 The ground was broken on the site in 1882 and, at the time of writing in 2018, the cathedral is still strewn with cranes and scaffolding.

 ‘However, knowing what my local builders are like, I think that’s possibly a tight timeline.
 Maybe Spanish contractors are different, I just don’t know.
 I highly doubt it, though.
 We can only wonder *just* how many cups of tea the Archbishop has to make in a day to keep all those workers happy…’

 Rather incredibly, the church receives (and has received) no public funding.
 The investment comes entirely from private donor and, these days, entry fees.
 Going to visit SF will not only blow your mind, but it will also help to complete the works.
 I first visited in 2006 and the difference from just over a decade into its near 135 year construction was marked.